gratajik/book-memory-bank/memory_update_prompts.md

 ```
 We've introduced a new character named [Name].
 Please:

-1. Create a complete character profile in Characters/character_profiles.md
+1. Create or update the character profile in Core/world_and_characters.md
 2. Include all established information:
    - Physical description
    - Personality traits